Infinite Probabilistic Secret Sharing: Definitions

-These definitions extend the usual ones for classical secret sharing schemes.
-In perfect schemes the collection of shares of any unqualified set is statistically independent of the secret, which is the traditional requirement. {\em Almost perfect} schemes were introduced \cite{ChorKush}, where an almost perfect scheme with constant $c$ was called a ``$c$ scheme.''
-There is no universally accepted definition for ramp schemes, the best approach is that in a ramp scheme under no circumstances an unqualified subset should be able to recover the secret.
-Our last two definitions reflect this idea.
+These definitions reflect and extend the usual ones in classical secret sharing schemes.
+The traditional requirement for perfect schemes is the statistical independence as defined here.
+Weakly perfect schemes were introduced in \cite{ChorKush}, where such schemes with constant $c$ are called ``$c$-schemes.''
+No universally accepted definition exists for ramp schemes.
+The best approach is that in a ramp scheme under no circumstances an unqualified subset should be able to recover the secret.
+Our definitions reflect this idea.
 However, see the discussion in Section \ref{sec:conclusion}.

-When $\mathcal S$ is traditional, namely the number of participants is finite and both the shares and the secret come from a finite domain (that is, $X$ is finite), then the conditions for almost perfect, ramp, and almost ramp schemes are equivalent, while there are (traditional) schemes which are almost perfect, but not perfect.
+When the scheme $\mathcal S$ is classical, namely the number of participants is finite and both the shares and the secret come from a finite domain (that is, $X$ is finite), then the conditions for weakly perfect, ramp, and weakly ramp schemes are equivalent, while not equivalent to perfect schemes.

 \begin{claim} The types above are listed in decreasing strength, namely